danielaLopes/pymab/README.md

 * Handle project dependencies in setup.py and all of that, to make pip installable
 * Make tests for non stationary and mixin
 * Make non stationary for other algorithms like greedy.
-* Make plot for which arm is the optimal at each step for non stationarity analysis

 * Add more complex algorithms for non-stationary, like:
   * https://towardsdatascience.com/reinforcement-learning-basics-stationary-and-non-stationary-multi-armed-bandit-problem-cfe06d33b815